Should The NFL Shorten The Preseason?

 A few years have passed since then, and NFL Commissioner Roger Goodell is once again discussing the possibility of shortening the preseason.

 The biggest reason for decreasing the number of preseason games is because of the significant injuries that seem to occur each year before the regular season kicks off.
-The Seahawks starting left tackle Goerge Fant, the Bears number one wide receiver Cameron Meredith, and the Patriots star receiver Julian Edelman were all lost for the season due to torn ACL’s suffered during preseason games this past month.
+The Seahawks starting left tackle, George Fant, the Bears number-one wide receiver, Cameron Meredith, and the Patriots star receiver Julian Edelman were all lost for the season due to torn ACLs suffered during preseason games this past month.
 The Chiefs’ starting running back Spencer Ware is likely to miss the entire 2017 season after tearing his PCL and LCL, while Cowboys starting linebacker Anthony Hitchens will sit out half the season after fracturing his tibial plateau.
 Both injuries occurred during Week 3 of the preseason.

-When asked about it at CBS’ NFL Media Day, some of the network’s on-air talent agreed the preseason should be shortened.
+When asked about it at NFL on CBS‘s Media Day, some of the network’s on-air talent agreed the preseason should be shortened.

 “I kind of agree with it.
-I think four is too extensive of an amount,” said CBS sideline reporter Tracy Wolfson.
-“I think teams can hold practices, they can hold live scrimmages with other teams, and they can get a little bit more out of those.
-I think these games, you know the young players on these teams that are trying to make the team are going to go play all-out.
-They’re trying to prove themselves, and unfortunately for veterans in their way, someone is going to get hurt over it…
+Four is too extensive of an amount,” said NFL on CBS‘s lead game reporter Tracy Wolfson.
+“Teams can hold practices, they can hold live scrimmages with other teams, and they can get a little bit more out of those.
+[In] these games, the young players on these teams that are trying to make the team are going to go play all-out.
+They’re trying to prove themselves, and unfortunately for veterans in their way, someone is going to get hurt over it…”

 While some believe decreasing the number of preseason games will help limit preseason injuries, it seems quite clear that this is not necessarily the case.

 “I’ve heard it a lot of different ways from coaches.
-It’s definitely one of those things we talk to teams about those first few weeks of every NFL season,” said Jamie Erdahl, a CBS sideline reporter.
+It’s definitely one of those things we talk to teams about those first few weeks of every NFL season,” said Jamie Erdahl, NFL on CBS sideline reporter.
 “I’ve heard a ton of different opinions.
 The injuries are so unfortunate, but we’ve also seen significant ones in practice.
 So I don’t know if you can blame the actual games for the significant injuries that have piled up.
-I think they’re going to happen regardless because the guys, whether you like it or not, they need those game-speed reps before they hit the regular season.
+They’re going to happen regardless because the guys, whether you like it or not, they need those game-speed reps before they hit the regular season.
 Or else the product is just going to be brutal to watch come Week 1.”

 In addition to getting used to the flow of a real game, the preseason is also important for the development of young players.
 Undrafted rookie free agents do not get many opportunities to prove themselves worthy of a roster spot.
 They need the preseason to show the coaching staff what they’re capable of.
 Just look at a guy like Victor Cruz.
 The receiver out of UMass went undrafted in the 2010 NFL Draft and signed with the Giants the following day.
 Cruz likely would not have made the team had it not been for his amazing performance in the preseason.
 He caught six passes for 145 yards and three touchdowns in one game against the Jets, and finished the preseason tied for the most receiving yards in the NFL with 297.
 Cruz made the Giants 53-man roster, and one year later, was second-team All-Pro after catching 82 passes for 1,536 yards and nine touchdowns while helping New York win the Super Bowl.